The Machine Stops

 "The Machine Stops" is a science fiction short story by E. M. Forster.
 After initial publication in The Oxford and Cambridge Review (November 1909), the story was republished in Forster's The Eternal Moment and Other Stories in 1928.
 After being voted one of the best novellas up to 1965, it was included that same year in the popular anthology Modern Short Stories.
 In 1973 it was also included in The Science Fiction Hall of Fame, Volume Two.

-The story, set in a world where humanity lives underground and relies on a giant machine to provide its needs, predicted technologies similar to instant messaging and the Internet.
+The story, set in a world where humanity lives underground and relies on a giant machine to provide its needs, predicted technologies and cultural impacts similar to instant messaging, social media, the Internet, and artificial intelligence.

 Background

 In the preface to his Collected Short Stories (1947), Forster wrote that "The Machine Stops" was intended as a rebuttal to one of the "earlier heavens" of H. G. Wells"; specifically his quasi-novel, A Modern Utopia, published in 1905.
 In contrast to Wells's political commentary, Forster points to the technology itself as the ultimate controlling force.